Even if you’ve been an independent and self-reliant person your entire life, you may find that a bit of support would help you along your journey.

 Developing a Support Team

-Having a trusted support team in place to help with the emotional, social, physical, and practical needs that come along with a long-term illness can help to relieve fears and boost your confidence.
+Having a trusted support team in place to help with the emotional, social, physical, and practical needs that come along with a chronic health condition can help to relieve fears and boost your confidence.
 Here are steps you can take to be proactive in establishing a support team:

 - Identify Resources: Make a list of all the people or organizations that may be able to offer you assistance or support in some way.
 It may be helpful to organize these support sources by category (e.g., friends, family, co-workers, neighbors, etc…).